Table of Contents

 In addition, you will know if recent toxic element exposures are contributing toward your stress.
 Toxic elements interfere with nutritional minerals and can contribute toward or enhance the stress response as well as nutrient imbalances.

-However, the primary benefit of our TEI Profile 2 hair analysis is that it also includes a list of healthy foods to increase and avoid and also includes recommendations for a personalized supplement program.
+However, the primary benefit of our Profile 2 hair analysis is that it also includes a list of healthy foods to increase and avoid and also includes recommendations for a personalized supplement program.
 Keep in mind, all recommendations are specific to your current nutrient needs based on the results of your analysis.

 By targeting your specific nutrient needs through healthy foods and dietary supplements, you supply the mind and body all the nutrients – amino acids, vitamins, minerals, and fats it needs.